How to Install CMake on Fedora

 Build and Compile CMake

-Once the bootstrap script has finished successfully, build CMake using the make command.
-For faster compilation, utilize all available CPU cores by adding the -j flag:
+Once the bootstrap script completes successfully, build CMake using the make command.
+The -j$(nproc) flag enables parallel compilation using all available CPU cores, which significantly reduces build time:

 make -j$(nproc)

-The build process typically takes 10-20 minutes on modern hardware with parallel compilation; however, older systems may require 30 minutes or more.
-During compilation, you will see progress for hundreds of source files.
-When complete, you should see output similar to:
+The build process typically takes 10-20 minutes on modern hardware with parallel compilation.
+In contrast, older systems or virtual machines may require 30 minutes or more.
+During compilation, the terminal displays progress for hundreds of source files.
+Once complete, you should see output similar to:

 [100%] Building CXX object Source/CMakeFiles/CMakeLib.dir/cmVisualStudio10TargetGenerator.cxx.o